 MG Rover’s deal with CBIH would have created a joint venture to develop future models and both partners would have jointly owned the company with equity being split 50-50.
 The alliance would have enabled MG Rover cars to be produced in China, with British development being undertaken on Brilliance models.
 The deal would have resulted in jointly-developed Rover 25 and 45 replacements, after the introduction of a Chinese-built facelifted 75.

-A replacement for CBIH was found quickly – in the form of Shanghai Automotive Industry Corporation (SAIC) and, late in 2003, talks commenced between the two companies, its plan to create a Joint Venture Company that would see MGs and Rovers produced in China as well as Longbridge.
+A replacement for CBIH was found quickly – in the form of Shanghai Automotive Industry Corporation (SAIC) and, late in 2003, talks commenced between the two companies, with the plan being to create a Joint Venture Company that would see MGs and Rovers produced in China as well as Longbridge.

-The potential deal, which was made public in June 2004, was to have secured massive inward investment into the Longbridge factory, with the the then MGR Communications Director, Daniel Ward, announcing that SAIC would own 70 per cent and MGR 30 per cent of the Joint Venture, with the aim was to produce one million cars per year.
+The potential deal, which was made public in June 2004, was to have secured massive inward investment into the Longbridge factory, with the then MGR Communications Director, Daniel Ward, announcing that SAIC would own 70 per cent and MGR 30 per cent of the Joint Venture and that the aim was to produce one million cars per year.
 He stated: ‘It is not a takeover, it’s a partnership’.

 Rover engineering under scrutiny